 The Student Economic Review is a prestigious academic journal which features articles written by Trinity College Dublin undergraduates.
 The journal is a great opportunity to showcase the ambition and academic excellence of our fellow students.
-In its 32nd year, our goal is to continue the tradition of publishing the best articles and organising insightful economics-focused events.
+In its 33rd year, our goal is to continue the tradition of publishing the best articles and organising insightful economics-focused events.

 This year we aim to provide workshops and organise events featuring economists to foster learning and discussion between students and academics.
-In addition, we will organise debates in which we will select the best students to represent Trinity against teams from Oxford and Harvard.
+In addition, we will organise debates in which we will select the best students to represent Trinity against teams from Oxford and Yale.